theblitz/ObservableCollections/README.md

 ## Usage

+#Connecting Observer
 Usage is simple and is the same as other LiveData.
 Just "Observe" the object as you would any other.
 The observer will receive the collection object as the parameter when called.

+Note that when the Observer is assigned to the collection an immediate callback occurs with the last value and action.
+This is the default behaviour of LiveData.
+This can be overridden by passing the value "false" to "skipCurrentValueCall" when instantiating the collection.

+#Callback Values

 You can check the object to see what action was performed that caused the change, what was passed to it and what was the result.
-The following properties are available from standard collection objects:
+The following properties are available for standard collection objects:
 ```
 action:             The action performed.
 A full list is available in the enum ObservableCollectionsAction
 actionElement:      Element on which the action was performed.
 For example, the element that was passed to an add or delete method
 actionElements:     Element collection on which the action was performed.
 For example, the collection passed to an addall method
 actionInt:          Int value on which the action was performed.
 For example, the int value passed to a removeAt method
+removedElements:    Element collection of all elements removed indirectly.
+For example, elements removed by removeIf and retainAll
 resultElement:      The element returned from the method.
 For example, the element returned from a pop method
 resultBoolean:      Boolean returned from the method.
 For example, boolean returned from an add method.
 Note that this will always be true if it is not null
 resultInt:          Int returned from the method.
 For example, the number of elements deleted in a drainTo method
 ```

 The following properties are available from map objects:
 ```
 action:             The action performed.
 A full list is available in the enum ObservableCollectionsAction
 actionKey:          Key on which the action was performed.
 For example, the key that was passed to a remove or put method
 actionValue:        Value on which the action was performed.
 For example, the value that was passed to a method
 actionMap:          Key/value pair(s) on which the action was performed.
 For example, values passed to a putAll method
+removedElements:    Element collection of all elements removed indirectly.
+For example, elements removed by removeIf and retainAll
 resultValue:        A value returned from the method.
 For example, the value returned from a put method
 ```
 The properties will only have relevant values.
 If no value applies to the property for the method called then the equivalent value will be null.
 Furthermore, the values should only be assumed to be correct whilst still in the observe block.
 They can not be guaranteed to remain unchanged once control is returned to the caller.